CS-433/cs-433-project-2-rojlet_lml/README.md

 In addition, there is further details in each notebook, as some require high computaion power and were run on Google Colab or Google Cloud Deepl Learning VMs.

-All our data and code should be in a directory following this tree: (Data might be not in the zip file but can be downloaded [here](https://go.epfl.ch/rojlet_lML_data)  )
+All our data and code should be in a directory following this tree: (Data might be not in the github repo but can be downloaded [here](https://go.epfl.ch/rojlet_lML_data)  )

 ---------